The Queen of Light took her bow,

 The Meddling Class and their acolytes and dependents – the Insiders – won’t give up easily.
 They love their system.
 They want more of it.
 More of their unconstrained vision.
 But I think the Insider system is unravelling under the weight of economic stagnation, political illegitimacy, technological disruption and the democratisation of knowledge.
 As this system atrophies, I expect its huge distortions to correct in intense, uneven but ultimately positive ways.
 This presents significant risks and opportunities.
 Our task is to stay wide awake to both.

 That means staying engaged in the battle.
 It means sorting yourself out before blaming someone else.
 Taking responsibility for your wealth, health, and freedom.
-It means fighting for authenticity, resilience, and justice wherever you find yourself stationed.
+It means fighting for authenticity, resilience, and justice wherever you’re stationed.
 It means taking refuge only to refuel for your next battle.
 No checking out.

 That’s how we take this thing back.